Virginia's New Health Coverage for Adults

 Virginia’s free and charitable clinics look much like your primary care provider’s office.
 Our clinics provide primarily on-going, comprehensive care to thousands of low-income, uninsured or underinsured patients across the state in patient-focused medical centers staffed by 6200 volunteer licensed physicians, nurses, dentists, pharmacists and other healthcare practitoners that provide high quality care without regard to patient’s ability to pay.

 How are free and charitable clinics impacted by Medicaid expansion?

 Thanks to Medicaid expansion, along with the assistance of Virginia’s free and charitable clinics, more Virginians than ever will have access to preventative and life-saving care.

 Medicaid expansion is a win-win for Virginians and the state’s free and charitable clinics.
-Approximately 400,000 Virginians will receive Medicaid benefits on January 1.
+Approximately 400,000 Virginians received Medicaid benefits on January 1.
 Because Medicaid expansion will not cover everyone, free and charitable clinics will have the opportunity to step in and fill remaining gaps to those who continue to lack access to care.

-Each of our clinics will evolve their operations to continue to best meet the needs of their patients within their community.
+Each of our clinics will evolve their operations to continue to best meet the needs of their patients within their local community.
 Here are a few approaches: